 The National Archives’ National Historical Publications and Records Commission was established by Congress in 1934 and supports a wide range of activities to preserve, publish, and encourage the use of documentary sources, relating to the history of the United States.

-About the Computer History Museum The Computer History Museum (CHM) in Mountain View, California, is a nonprofit organization with a four-decade history as the world's leading institution exploring history of computing and its impact on the human experience.
+The Computer History Museum (CHM) in Mountain View, California, is a nonprofit organization with a four-decade history as the world's leading institution exploring history of computing and its impact on the human experience.
 The Museum is home to the largest international collection of computing artifacts in the world, encompassing computer hardware, software, documentation, ephemera, photographs, and moving images.
 The Museum brings computer history to life through large-scale exhibits, an acclaimed speaker series, a dynamic website, docent-led tours, and an award-winning education program.
-For more information and updates visit computerhistory.org.
+For more information and updates, visit www.computerhistory.org.